oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/visualizing-with-grafana-lab.md

 For this lab we will use a small subset of the open source features only.

 ## Step 2: Installing Grafana
 Like many other Kubernetes services Grafana can be installed using helm.
 By default the helm chart does not create a volume for the storage of the grafana configuration.
-This would be a problem in a production environment, so we're going to use the persistent storage option defined inthe helm chart for Grafana to create a storage volume.
+This would be a problem in a production environment, so we're going to use the persistent storage option defined in the helm chart for Grafana to create a storage volume.

   1. Add the Helm repository entry for Grafana

-  - `helm repo add bitnami https://charts.bitnami.com/bitnami`
+  - `helm repo add grafana https://grafana.github.io/helm-charts`

  ```
-"bitnami" has been added to your repositories
+"grafana" has been added to your repositories
 ```

 If you have already added the bitnami repository in another module you'll be told it's already there, that's fine.